 Use this property to retrieve the invalid argument.

 The property is assigned a value at the time of object construction.
-If the property value is not null, a string representation of the value is appended to the message string held by the Message property.
+If the property value is not Nothing, a string representation of the value is appended to the message string held by the Message property.